Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Introduction

 In this article, we argue that for quantifying the quantum character of mechanical oscillators in Gaussian states, quantum state purity

 where $\hat{\rho}$ is the density matrix representing the state, is a more appropriate measure than average phonon number.
 For any oscillator dimensionality, the purity of a Gaussian state can be calculated from expectation values of quadratic functions of position and momentum fluctuations without having to refer to resonance frequencies associated with a confining potential.
 Furthermore, we show that for one-dimensional oscillators in Gaussian states, the concept of purity leads to a natural definition of a thermal occupation number which fully determines how much the purity deviates from unity.
-This thermal occupation number is the average number of excitations in a basis in which the state $\hat{\rho}$ is {\it diagonal}.
+This thermal occupation number is simply the average number of excitations in the number state basis in which the state $\hat{\rho}$ is thermal, which always exists.
 It generally differs from the average phonon number but coincides with it for a harmonic oscillator at the bare resonance frequency in a thermal state.

 While these general considerations can apply to a variety of systems, we study optomechanical sideband cooling in particular in this article.
 We start by modeling a two-dimensional oscillator coupled linearly to a single cavity mode.
 By the introduction of bright and dark mechanical modes, we show under which special circumstances the problem reduces to the canonical optomechanical system of a single mechanical mode coupled to a single cavity mode.
 This special case is studied first, and the theory then applies to a wide variety of experimental realizations of cavity optomechanics \cite{Aspelmeyer2014RMP}.
 We subsequently proceed to the setup where the cavity mode couples to the full two-dimensional motion of the mechanical system, with particular relevance to recent experiments with levitated nanoparticles \cite{Ranfagni2022PRR,Piotrowski2022}.